Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Thermodynamics of the RxSM

 where

 $\rho_\text{GW}$ being the energy density of the stochastic background of GWs, $h$ the reduced Hubble constant, and $f$ denotes the frequency of the GWs.
-In this work, we consider phase transitions that give rise to non-runaway bubbles with $\alpha<1$, meaning that the bubbles expanding in the plasma can reach a relativistic terminal velocity.
+In order to understand which contributions are more relevant in the total spectrum, we need to know if we have runaway bubble walls.
+For this purpose, we have checked the Bödecker-Moore criterion \cite{Bodeker:2009qy} as well as the new criterion based on Ref.~\cite{Ai:2024shx}.
+We found that for all the points considered in our work we have non-runaway bubble walls, meaning that the bubbles expanding in the plasma can reach a relativistic terminal velocity.
 In this case, the energy stored in the scalar field is negligible, and therefore, the main sources of gravitational waves are related to the fluid dynamics, namely sound waves and plasma turbulence.
 On the other hand, for this type of bubble, collisions can be neglected in $\Omega_\text{GW}$.
 We can express the spectrum of each type of source in terms of its peak amplitude ($\Omega^\text{peak}$) and peak frequency ($f^\text{peak}$), which leads finally to the following expression for the GW spectrum:

 Descriptions of the peak amplitudes and the spectral functions for the different sources can be found in Ref.~\cite{Basler:2024aaf}.